johbry17/johbry17/README.md

 Beyond the pixels, I read widely, nurture a thriving garden, and chase sunshine across continents.
 You’ll often find me happily lost in mountain switchbacks, shoreline strolls, or neighborhoods old and new. -->

-I’m a data analyst and visualization enthusiast blending analytical rigor with the empathy of storytelling.
+I’m a data analyst and visualization practitioner blending analytical rigor with the empathy of storytelling.
 I approach data like a translator—connecting signal and story so insight clicks for anyone reading.
 My projects are thoughtful, reproducible, and well-documented, designed to communicate as clearly as they compute.

 I work in Python, SQL, and R, with a growing focus on machine learning—making predictive models as understandable as they are powerful.